 Before making any medical decision that may have a lasting impact, you should take the time to carefully consider all options.
 You owe it to yourself to know you made the best decision for both now and the future.

-We offer no-cost, confidential ultrasounds, and options consultations to help you prepare for your next steps.
-Gathering all the information you need will ensure you make an informed and empowered decision about your unplanned pregnancy.
+We offer no-cost, confidential ultrasounds and options consultations to help you prepare for your next steps.
+Gather the information you need to make an informed and empowered decision about your unplanned pregnancy.

 Schedule your appointment with us today!

 - Centers for Disease Control and Prevention (CDC).
 (November, 2019) CDCs Abortion Surveillance System FAQs.
 Retrieved from: https://www.cdc.gov/reproductivehealth/data_stats/abortion.htm

 - Mayo Clinic.
 (May, 2020) Medical abortion.
 Retrieved from: https://www.mayoclinic.org/tests-procedures/medical-abortion/about/pac-20394687

 - WebMD.
 What Are the Types of Abortion Procedures?
 Retrieved from: https://www.webmd.com/women/abortion-procedures#1

 Reviewed by Patricia Kuenzi, APN-CNP, MSN, ANP, PNP.

 The information provided here is general in nature.
 It is not a substitute for a consultation with a medical professional.
 Before any medical procedure, it is imperative that you discuss your personal medical history, risks, and concerns with your doctor.
 If you have questions during or after a procedure, your doctor should be immediately contacted.
 Avenue Women’s Center is not an emergency center.
 If you are experiencing severe symptoms, such as bleeding and/or pain, seek immediate medical attention.
 Contact your physician, go to an emergency room, or call 911.